Search results for

 By

 ADB, or Android Debug Bridge, lets you control your Android smartphone or tablet via a command line interface.
 It’s supported on all desktop operating systems, including Windows, macOS, Linux, and even Chrome OS.
-While its primary purpose is to help developers debug their apps, it has other uses too.
+While its primary purpose is to help developers debug their apps, ADB has other uses too.
 You can use ADB to sideload APK files, delete system apps, install software updates, factory reset your device, unlock its bootloader, and more.
 Find out how to use it below.

 QUICK ANSWER

-Using ADB is pretty straightforward, but you first need to enable USB Debugging on your Android device and download the command line utility on a computer.
+To use ADB, you'll first need to enable USB Debugging on your Android device and download the command line utility on a computer.
 Keep reading for a step-by-step guide.

 JUMP TO KEY SECTIONS